-When you open a ticket for an issue relating to an AODocs document or library, you’re recommended to indicate the relevant IDs, such as the library ID or document ID.
+When you open a ticket for an issue relating to an AODocs document or library, you’re recommended to indicate the relevant IDs.
+For example, the library ID or document ID.

-In some cases, you may need to collect HAR files and JavaScript console logs for Google Chrome and share them with the service team in order for them to resolve the issue.
+You may also need to collect HAR files and JavaScript console logs for Google Chrome and share them with the service team.

 Note: AODocs support agents don’t have access to any of your files in Google Drive.